usdot-jpo-ode/jpo-utils/README.md

 ## 3. Kafka

 The [Bitnami Kafka](https://hub.docker.com/r/bitnami/kafka) is being used as a hybrid controller and broker in the  [docker-compose-kafka](docker-compose-kafka.yml) file.
+To use a different `kafka_init.sh` script, pass in the relative path of the new script by overriding the `KAFKA_INIT_SCRIPT_RELATIVE_PATH` environmental variable.
+This can help in initializing new topics at startup.

 An optional `kafka-init`, `schema-registry`, and `kafka-ui` instance can be deployed by configuring the `COMPOSE_PROFILES` as follows:

 - `kafka_full` - deploys all resources in the [docker-compose-kafka.yml](docker-compose-kafka.yml) file
   - `kafka` - only deploys the `kafka` services